pagalvin/tsbook/chapter04_IntroducingTypes.md

 }
 ```

 As you can see, instead of using `var` to define the result variable, the code uses TypeScript's `let`.
-Let defines variable characteristics the same way as var - you specify a name and optionally a data type.
+Let defines variable characteristics the same way as `var` - you specify a name and optionally a data type.
 The difference is about variable scope.
-A variable defined with let is scoped to the block where it's defined and is available to sub-blocks.
+A variable defined with `let` is scoped to the block where it's defined and is available to sub-blocks.
 It is never hoisted, as happens in pure JavaScript.
-Watch this short to see the effect of let and variable scope in a few different scenarios:
+Watch this short to see the effect of `let` and `var` scope in a few different scenarios:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/tMkqzIqhCwo" frameborder="0" allowfullscreen></iframe>

 (Depending on how you're reading the book, the video may not appear.
 If not, access it by [clicking this link](https://youtu.be/tMkqzIqhCwo) or typing the following URL into your web browser: https://youtu.be/tMkqzIqhCwo)

 ## TypeScript Best Practice - *Let*
-As a rule, prefer "let" over var.
+As a rule, prefer `let` over `var`.
 This will tend to reduce the risk of unanticipated side effects in your code through JavaScript's hoisting mechanism.

 ## Const Definitions

 TypeScript provides another method for defining variables - `const`.
-A const variable:
+A `const` variable:
 1. Must be initialized when declared.
 2. May never be changed.